notuntoward/ref/obsidian/Obsidian Share Vault/tmp_savemychatbot_multiprompt_perplexity_example.md

-"Are there other metrics that calculate such a relationship?
-Compare" Are there other metrics that calculate such a relationship?
+## User: "Are there other metrics that calculate such a relationship?
+Compare..."
+Are there other metrics that calculate such a relationship?
 Compare their merits to those of mutual information

 ## AI answer